rohit-uf/tech-docs/coursera/google_python/intro_to_git_and_github/README.md

 - `git config` helps to set-up configruation values like `user.name`, `user.email` etc
 - `git config -l` shows all the configuration values

+- `git show <COMMIT-HASH>` will show a single commit and the changes associated with it